phiresky/masters-thesis/content/1_introduction.md

 # Introduction

-Ant colonies, bee swarms, fish colonies, and migrating birds all exhibit swarming behaviour to achieve a common goal or to gain an advantage over what's possible alone.
+Ant colonies, bee swarms, fish colonies, and migrating birds all exhibit swarming behavior to achieve a common goal or to gain an advantage over what's possible alone.
 Each individual within a swarm usually only has limited perception, and often there is no central control that enforces a common goal or gives instructions.
-Swarms of animals can self-organize and exhibt complex emergent behaviour in spite of the limited intelligence, limited perception, and limited strength of every individual.
+Swarms of animals can self-organize and exhibit complex emergent behavior in spite of the limited intelligence, limited perception, and limited strength of every individual.

-In recent years and with the advent of deep reinforcement learning, it has become possible to create artificial agents that solve fairly complex tasks both in simulated environments as well as the real world, even when the path to the goal is difficult to identify and the reward is sparse.
+In recent years and with the advent of deep reinforcement learning, it has become possible to create artificial agents that solve fairly complex tasks in simulated environments as well as the real world, even when the path to the goal is difficult to identify and the reward is sparse.
 Most of the research, however, is focused on a single agent interacting with a world, and giving the single agent as much power and flexibility as it needs to solve the task.
 Akin to animal swarms, which often consist of fairly simple and limited individuals,